 Prepare an annual IRS tax return, an end-of-year financial statement, and arrange for an annual audit to be conducted.

-with the Membership Chair on the maintenance of membership records.
+Work with the Membership Chair on the maintenance of membership records.

 Submit all requested/required financial data relating to PTO operations to the Finance Audit Committee Chair within two weeks prior to the close of the fiscal year, for the purposes of the Treasurer's accounts being audited by the Finance Audit Committee.